VinayakFia/Obsidian/COMP3153/System Model - Vinayak Fialok.md

 I propose to model a traffic light system based on SCATS.
 Unfortunately, SCATS will not show me they're proprietary algorithm, so I will be making a simplified estimation based on experience and research.
 The traffic light system will run on a common, *small* intersection setup as below:

 ![[COMP3153 Exalidraw.excalidraw|1000px]]
-> [!note] For simplicity, cars can only cross straight.
+For simplicity, cars can only cross straight.

 ## Key Components

-> [!INFO] This will be run on a tick based simulation, where a tick is analogous to a second.
+This will be run on a tick based simulation, where a tick is analogous to a second.

 #### Car Sensor
 The input stream of the car sensor diagram is the the form `(c|n)+` where `c` indicates a car is on the sensor this tick and `n` indicates no car car is on the sensor.
+This will be important for the traffic light diagram as well

 ```mermaid
 ---